TakeJoshyy/Roguemon/README.md

 Status Cap +1 + Any Status Heal + Potion
-Flutist + Super Potion - you can use flutes in battle (including Poke Flute) Berry Pouch - HP Berries may be stored instead of equipped|status berry do not count against cap Temporary Item Voucher - Keep one ground item before next gym (immediate decision) Candy Jar - You may now save PPup/PPmax/Rare Candy for anytime use
+Flutist + Super Potion - you can use flutes in battle (including Poke Flute) Berry Pouch - HP Berries may be stored instead of equipped|status berry do not count against cap Temporary Item Voucher - Permanently unlock one non-revive found item before next gym (immediate decision) Candy Jar - You may now save PPup/PPmax/Rare Candy for anytime use
 | Warding Charm (A2/A3 only) - Remove the effect of one curse in the future. |